 Criminal Justice & Corrections Schools in Idaho

-A Criminal Justice & Corrections major is the 19th most popular major in this state.
+As a degree choice, Criminal Justice & Corrections is the 21st most popular major in the state.

 Education Levels of Criminal Justice & Corrections Majors in Idaho

 Criminal Justice majors in the state tend to have the following degree levels:

 |Education Level||Number of Grads|

 |Award Taking Less Than 1 Year||31|